dougeby/IntuneDocs/intune/early-edition.md

 ### New printer settings for education profiles <!-- 1308900 -->

 For education profiles, new settings will be available under the **Printers** category: **Printers**, **Default printer**, **Add new printers**.

-### Configure resource account settings for Surface Hubs <!-- 1475674 -->

-You will be able to remotely configure resource account settings for Surface Hubs.

-The resource account is used by a Surface Hub to authenticate against Skype/Exchange so it can join a meeting.
-You will want to create a unique resource account so the Surface Hub can show up in the meeting as the conference room.
-For example, a resource account such as **Conference Room B41/6233**.

-> [!NOTE]
-> - If you leave fields blank you will override previously configured attributes on the device.
->
-> - Resource Account properties can change dynamically on the Surface Hub.
-For example, if password rotation is on.
-So, it's possible that the values in the Azure console will take some time to reflect the reality on the device.
->
->   To understand what is currently configured on the Surface Hub, the Resource Account information can be included in hardware inventory
-(which already has a 7 day interval) or as read-only properties.
-To enhance the accuracy after the remote action has taken place, you can get the state of the parameters immediately after running the action to update the account/parameters on the Surface Hub.

 ### iOS app provisioning configuration <!-- 1581650 -->
 You will be able to assign iOS app provisioning profiles to prevent your apps from expiring by including or excluding security groups.